 186. Term used in this Division

-(1) In this Division the term “offensive trade” means and includes any of the trades specified in Schedule 2, and any other trade declared to be offensive by proclamation 6.
+(1) In this Division the term offensive trade means and includes any of the trades specified in Schedule 2, and any other trade declared to be offensive by proclamation 6.

 (2) The Governor may by proclamation —